hevnsnt/Hallowuino/README.md

 <h2 align="center">Features</h2>

-  * Arduino Shield Formfactor (plugs in directly to UNO sized Arduinos)
+  * Arduino Shield Formfactor: Plugs in directly onto full sized Arduinos (Such as the UNO or similar)
   * Controls the timing for 8 Electronic props, through the "test" or "try me" button interface
   * Currently supports 2 Motion Sensors and 2 "Trigger" type inputs.
 (Like footpads, buttons, etc)
   * Fully configurable via a easy to use web interface